-For my /P outings, I make use of a 10m telescopic fishing-pole purchased from SOTAbeams which is able to support a variety of aerial configurations – My preferred being a coax-fed 40m Inverted-V or via 300-ohm balanced feeder as a low-loss frequency-agile Doublet.
+For my /P outings, I make use of a 10m telescopic fishing-pole which is able to support a variety of aerial configurations – My preferred being a coax-fed 40m Inverted-V or via 300-ohm balanced feeder as a low-loss frequency-agile Doublet.

 When using coax, I had previously made use of a fairly chunky emporium-bought dipole centre which has a built-in SO239 connector.
 It’s a sturdy item, and although perfect for home use, does mean that a PL259 has to mate with it making the whole ensemble at the end of the pole a little whippy at times.

-In order to lighten the load at the top-end of the pole, and to keep the coax pressed against it – I decided to make-up a new run of RG58 coax and use one of my Ham Goodies dipole centres.
+In order to lighten the load at the top-end of the pole, and to keep the coax pressed against it – I decided to make-up a new run of RG58 coax and use a Ham Goodies dipole centre.
 There’s already one at the end of my 300-ohm feeder so putting one onto a run of RG58 was long-overdue.